14 Authentic Lebanese Breakfast Dishes + Spice Guide! (2025)

 Ka’ak, on the other hand, is basically a type of bread, or pita bread.
 It usually has a hole in the middle and is baked with sesame seeds

-Ka’ak is shaped like a donut so that it can hang up to cool after it’s baked!
+Ka’ak is shaped like a handbag so that it can hang up to cool after it’s baked!
 It’s so crunchy and delicious!

 Mezze board